MSzturc/obsidian-advanced-slides/docs/content/templates/_index.md

 ### Optional Variables

-By default every variable in a template has to be set by a block comment in the slide.
-Otherwise there will be placed a dummy text into the variable that reminds you to create a block comment for this variable.
-But there are szenarios where you dont want this behaviour (ex. when you have a citation line in the footer of your template and the has no references you want to notice).
-Therefore you can create a section in the template and add a `?` in it's definition:
+By default, every variable in a slide template has to be set by a block comment in the slide.
+Otherwise, a dummy text will be placed into the variable that reminds you to create a block comment for this variable.
+But there are scenarios where you don't want this behaviour, such as when you have a citation line in the footer of your template, but you don't need to reference any citations.
+Therefore you can create a section in the template and add a `?` in its definition:

 ```
 <% content %>